ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 ## Things to do

-1. Finish validation logic for StatusReportOrderResponse entity
+1. Finish validation logic for StatusReportOrderResponseForm entity

 2. Update OrderResponse component to display validation messages (sequence, actions)